DanielSank/observed/README.txt

 Downloading
 -----------

-GNU Make can be obtained from the python package index
+observed can be obtained from the python package index

 XXX